nozzlegear/stages-widget/README.md

-# stages-widget
+# Stages Tracking Widget

-An NPM-installable version of the Stages order tracking widget.
+An NPM-installable version of the [Stages](https://getstages.com) order tracking widget.